FrzNo1/GGMS-Distributed/DistributedSMOS/README.txt

 to see if you can connect to them successfully or not.

-Then cd to folder DistributedSMOS-1
+Then cd to folder DistributedSMOS

 To compare Iterative and Sorting version of SMOS, firstly using one of the four